 In the following years she combined her passion for yoga and travel and went on yoga retreats to beautiful places like France, Spain, Bali or Cornwall.
 She always came back feeling amazing after a few day’s of yoga, nourishing healthy meals, time to herself and an opportunity to connect with other people and make new friends.
 It has always been a dream of hers to create that experience for others.

-In 2017 Inma decided to take the plunge and train as a yoga teacher with Yoga Quota in Oxford, England.
-After 14 years living in the UK, in early 2018 she moved to her native Spain to be closer to her family, where she teaches weekly Vinyasa and Yin classes for all levels.
+After 14 years living in the UK, in early 2018 Inma moved to her native Spain to be closer to her family, where she teaches weekly Vinyasa and Yin classes for all levels.

 Inma is a Yoga Alliance accredited, Registered yoga teacher and completed her 200h Yoga Teacher Training Programme with Yoga Quota, Oxford.